-A. The ND Fire Danger Rating is issued daily by the Fire Sciences Lab of the US Forest Service (USFS) during fire season; typically from April 1 to October 31, and provides an indication of rural fire potential for fire growth and spread for any fire that ignites.
-It is critical that you verify the current Fire Danger Rating and local burn ban/restrictions BEFORE burning and participating in outdoor activities.
+A. The ND Fire Danger Rating is issued and posted daily on the ND Response website.
+The ND Fire Danger Rating provides an indication of rural fire potential by describing the conditions that reflect the potential for a fire to ignite, spread and grow, and require suppression.
+It is critical that you verify the current Fire Danger Rating and local burn restrictions BEFORE burning and participating in outdoor activities.
 The Fire Danger Rating is a forecast of the potential for non-agricultural grasslands to carry fire and is an indication of the probability of a fire growing beyond initial attack response, not necessarily the frequency of fires.
 Should a fire ignite, it is more likely that it would grow or spread during higher Fire Danger Rating days.
-It is based on the temperature, humidity, wind and the fuel moisture of non-agricultural grasslands.
+It is based on factors such as the temperature, humidity, wind, cloud cover, and the fuel moisture of non-agricultural grasslands.
 The highest threat period for wildland fire danger is usually before the spring green-up and again in the fall.